AshwaniCoding/TransportManagement/README.md

 For both the methods you need to import database in your system.
 I recommend you to use Xampp server.
 Open Xampp server and Click on the import in the above.
-Then choose file transport.sql and click on go.
+Then choose file transport.sql.gz and click on go.

 Your Application is now ready to use.